willgao23/UmBeGone/README.md

 typically involves removing some of the samples (i.e. keeping every nth sample).

 However, what I soon found was that while downsampling is often imperceptible to the human ear, it had a massive impact on the accuracy of the CMUSphinx4 speech recognition library.
-I assume it is because CMUSphinx was developed in an academic context and thus trained on clean data that it is so sensitive.
+I assume CMUSphinx4 is so sensitive because it was developed for research purposes on cleaned audio samples and not necessarily for noisy user-made samples.

-This led me to pivot from my original idea to one where users upload files recorded natively at 16khz and taught me a valuable lesson of the importance of thoroughly evaluating the external resources to ensure they fit project needs.
+This led me to pivot from my original idea to one where users upload files recorded natively at 16khz and taught me the valuable lesson of always thoroughly evaluating external resources upfront to ensure they fit project needs.